NitLab/NITOS_Documentation/source/omf_example.rst

         omf_ec -u xmpp://usr:pwd@my_xmpp.com exec --oml_uri tcp:srv:port tutorial000.rb

      * replace xmpp://usr:pwd@srv with the credentials for your user on the xmpp pubsub server that is used to communicate with the resources
-     * replace tcp:srv:port with the hostname/IP and port of the OML2 server which will collect the experiment's measurement
+     * replace tcp:srv:port with the hostname/IP and port of the OML2 server which will collect the experiment's measurements (More information :ref:`accessing-measurements`)

   * **So for our example, xmpp server and OML server run at nitlab.inf.uth.gr.
 Then you would use the command:**

      .. code-block:: bash

         omf_ec -u xmpp://nitlab.inf.uth.gr exec --oml_uri tcp:nitlab.inf.uth.gr:3003 tutorial000.rb

+.. note:: There is one XMPP server deployed in each of the NITOS testbeds.
+Although, you can use the *nitlab.inf.uth.gr* for the whole NITOS Facility, even if you are using nodes from *nitlab2.inf.uth.gr* or *nitlab3.inf.uth.gr*.
+In case you want to use another domain as your XMPP server, you should also configure accordingly the yaml file of the OMF RC of each of the involved nodes.

 If you would like to know more about the other options of the OMF EC software please run the commands: